-I think truthfull I can say that I worked diligently on various projects, none of which, ever developed under my efforts into any promise of significant discovery.
-Inspirational insight continued to the second me, in spite of much encouragement from Dr. Zinsser, and so I plodded along with humdrum manipulations called experiments that never seemed to lead anywhere.
-A facet of Dr. Zinsser's romanticism was a belief that a dedicated researcher Gould loose himself in his work to such an extent that he Could sconer or later have to be rescued by his colleagues from starvation or nervous collapse.
-I never attained that state of immersion, for which I felt the guilt that comes from failing to live up to the expectation of another; and although I did often work at night, it was largely because doing so I felt guilty not to.
-And when I took long week-ends off, or summer vacations I always sensed his disapproval.
+I think truthfully I can say that I worked diligently on various projects none of which ever developed under my efforts into any promise of significant discovery.
+Inspirational insight continued to escape me in spite of much encouragement from Dr. Zinaser, and so I plodded along with humdrum manipulations called experiments that never seemed to lead anywhere.
+A facet of Dr. Zinsser's romanticism was a belief that a dedicated researcher would loose himself in his work to such an extent that he would sconer or later have to be rescued by his colleagues from starvation or nervous collapse.
+I never attained that state of immersion, for which I felt the guilt that comes from failing to live up to an expectation of Another, and although I did often work at night it was largely because I felt guilty not to.
+And when I took long week-ends off or summer vacations I always sensed his disapproval.
 But it seemed worse to me to spend long hours and days in a laboratory and get nowhere.
-I had started with the conviction, which became a hope, and finally, despair that I would make discoveries.
-I did not clearly understand that research mostly involved a slow painstaking gathering of facts and information and so my unrealistic views on scientific research at last decemerate inte disillusionment so far as my inherent capacity was concarned.
-I was unable to starve myself into success for suffer nervous collapse to attain it, but I did discover that perhaps I was not cut out for this kind of a career.
-And the truth began to dawn on me-that one cannot succeed solely under the pressure of the sepirations for you of one you admire.
+I had started with with the conviction, which Made became a hope, and finally despair that somehow I would (discover(e), something.)
+So my unrealistic views on scientific research at X last degenerated into disillusionment so far as my own capacity was concerned.
+I was unable to starve myself into success nor suffer nervous collapse to attain it, but I did discover that perhaps I was not cut out for this kind of a career.
+And the truth began to dawn on me that one cannot succeed solely under the pressure of A the aspirations for you of one you admire.

-Probably partly as solace for my failure at research I began, after a lapse of several years, to take photographs and observe nature again; and although in a last flash of afternt I transferred to another laboratory, where I worked conscienciously on a biophysical problem under another man, the seeds of my interest in nature had by now taken root too deeply and were beginning to put forth their own fruit.
-From time to time during this period I had shown my photographic work to Alfred Steiglitz, who had given me encouragement, but never once had suggested that I contemplate giving up science.
-Finally, on seeing my most recent photographs in 1938, he offered to exhibit them.
-His wes the most sought $\operatorname{Scients}{\mathcal{A}}$ gallery efforts in New York $-\frac{1}{\mathcal{A}}$ in the whole western hemisphere - for he was the first to bring the great modern French painters to this country.
-To have your work exhibited at An American Flace was an honor and a distinction that overwhelmed me.
+Probably partly as solace for my failure at research I began, after a lapse of several years to take photographs and observe nature again; and although in a last flash of effort I transfered to another laboratory where I worked conscienciously pedestrianly on a biblog biophysical problem under another man, the seeds of my interest in nature had by now taken root too deeply and were beginning to put forth their own fruit.
+From time to time during this period I had shown my photographic work to Alfred Steiglitz who had given me encouragement, but never once had suggested that I contemplate giving up science.
+Finally on seeing my most recent photographs in 1939 he affered to exhibit them.
+His was the most sought for gallery of art in New York - in the whole western hemischerefor he was the first to bring the great modern French painters to this country.
+To have your work exhibited at An American/FI Place was an honor and a distinction that overwhelmed me.
 Under the stimulous of this recognition I at last realized that I must make the break with science.
-Dr. Zinnser did not approve; he was convinced that I was wasting my abilities, but it was my life that was at stake and only I could make the ultimate decision $\frac{\operatorname{chest}{int}{int}{int}}{\operatorname{chest}{int}{i$
+Dr. Zinsser did not a approve; he was convinced that I was wasting my abilities. but it was my life that was at stake and only I could make the ultimate decision concerning its disposal.